dannyash9987/2025-Portfolio-Website/logs/index.md

 {% include nav.html %}

-# Device Clinic Logs
+# PC Repair Project

 Document real maintenance tasks (drivers, firmware, backups).
 Each entry should include:
-- Device ID and specs
+- LAB-C8T45AV
-- Problem symptoms
+- No WI-FI just Ethernet
-- Steps taken
+- Powered up Computer to see if it worked.
-- Result and root cause
+- The root cause is where it is a older PC and WI-FI was not put into PC's back when Windows 7 existed.

-**Alignment:** [Computer Hardware & Software Maintenance 110101] [Bullets: 3–5, 9]
+**Alignment:** [Computer Hardware & Software Maintenance 110101] [Bullets: 6th]